murry61/touchosc-reaktor-8steps/README.md

 ## Reaktor rack
 - Blocks: BENTO Box
 - Important note: The rack uses a "hidden twin" sequencer to track position and return CC102 to the template.
-Do not erase or change inadvertently.
+Do not erase or change the values.
 <div align="center">
 <img src="images/img6.jpg" >
 </div>